 Due to reduced funding for the project, as well as Dr. Martínez being denied access to cathedral archives in Plasencia (Spain) and Coria (Spain) because of church staffing limitations, project research and findings were scaled back.
 However, the delivered database (17 June 2014) included over 900 persons of Jewish and converso status.
 In limited cases, Christians closely-associated with Jewish and converso persons were included in the database as well.

-3) Access the Internet-based version of the Sephardic Extremaduran Genealogical Database.
+3) Internet-based version of the Sephardic Extremaduran Genealogical Database, searchable by subject.

 The following 2 files require genealogical software.
 If you do not have such software on your computer, you may download a free trial version of RootsMagic Software before attempting to open the files.